What is Coconut Oil Good for in Chicken Husbandry?

 Can Coconut Oil Aid Healing in Chickens?

-Like other oils, coconut oil can be used as a barrier to prevent moisture loss.
+Coconut oil makes an excellent moisture barrier, so it can aid the healing of skin damage.
 For children with mild to moderate dermatitis, virgin coconut oil promoted healing better than mineral oil.
 So far, we have no studies on the effect on chicken wounds or skin.

-Coconut oil is an important ingredient in soap-making, producing a hard soap that lathers well.
-We should not overlook these humble properties, as soap and moisturizer are important to maintaining hygiene, which is important when caring for animals.
+As an important ingredient in soap-making, coconut oil produces a hard soap that lathers well.
+Soap and moisturizer are so crucial for maintaining hygiene when caring for animals that we can be grateful for coconut oil’s excellent properties in this respect.
 The potential of coconut oil for further health applications is promising but needs more research.

 - Eyres, L., Eyres, M.F., Chisholm, A., and Brown, R.C., 2016.
 Coconut oil consumption and cardiovascular risk factors in humans.
 Nutrition Reviews, 74(4), 267–280.